 Nepal’s solemn desire to cultivate and foster the cordial and friendly ties with its neighboring countries are reflected in its long standing position of not allowing its territory to be misused by any elements inimical to India and also expects same sort of reciprocity and assurances from her.
 The open border between the two countries remains a unique feature of our relations.
 Frontier without restriction has greatly facilitated the free movements of our people to each other’s territory and enhanced interactions.

 Nepal-India relations are, in essence, much more than the sum of treaties and agreements concluded between the two countries.
-The frequent high level visits by the leaders of the two countries at different points of time and the interactions thereof constitute the hallmark of the ties between the two countries.
-Furthermore, such visits have helped promote goodwill, understanding and cooperation between the two countries and, have injected a fresh momentum to further consolidate age-old and multi-faceted bilateral relations of friendship and cooperation on a more mature and pragmatic footing.
+The frequent high level visits by the leaders of the two countries at different points of time and the interactions constitute the hallmark of the ties between the two countries.
+Furthermore, such visits have helped promote goodwill, trust, understanding and cooperation between the two countries and, have injected fresh momentum to further consolidate age-old and multi-faceted bilateral relations of friendship and cooperation on a more mature and pragmatic footing.

 Nepal-India Economic Relations

 India has been a key development partner of Nepal.
 The latter received strong support and solidarity from the people and Government of India in advancing its home-grown peace process as well as in the process of writing the Constitution through the elected Constituent Assembly.
 Following the massive earthquakes in Nepal in April and May 2015, India promptly offered helping hands.
 The Government of India has also been substantially supporting Nepal’s reconstruction efforts.